Hooksett & Allenstown Rail Trails, NH

 Hooksett Riverwalk is a pleasant park on the banks of the Merrimack River that's best suited for a nice stroll.
 In addition to river views, interpretative signs add to the interest - describing the brickmaking industry that was present here, producing many of the bricks that were used to build Manchester's mill buildings among others.

-Trail Conditions: Hardpack stone dust path, a little soft in places.
-No bikes on the purple section.
+Trail Conditions: Hardpack stone dust path throughout.
+A little soft and muddy in places, particularly on the Hooksett half.
 No significant gradient.
+No cycling on the Hooksett (south) half.

 Tangents: